AkiraMiyakoda/cppIncludeGuard/README.md

 #define 47A7840C_D31B_4D39_BF77_E5E957F0A97A
 ```

-* Adds a cusomizable prefix and/or suffix to include guard macros.
+* Adds a cusomizable prefix and/or suffix.
 (Optional)
 ```C
 #define ABC_7FE87DA8_601D_4D8E_AEE5_E6BE6EAB5678_XYZ
 ```